Understanding Credit Card Disputes

 Pre-Arb/Second Dispute

-• Accept Arbitration (representment) -The Merchant submits new compelling evidence directly to the Card Brand, and incurs the additional fees associated with Arbitration
+• Accept Arbitration (representment) -The merchant submits new compelling evidence directly to the Card Brand, and incurs the additional fees associated with Arbitration

-• Decline Arbitration - The Merchant chooses not to contest the second chargeback, and instead, voluntarily concedes to the second chargeback.
+• Decline Arbitration - The merchant chooses not to contest the second chargeback, and instead, voluntarily concedes to the second chargeback.
 The funds are then credited back to the cardholder

-• Inaction - The Merchant fails to respond to the pre-arbitration resulting in an automatic loss (ruling in favor of the cardholder)
+• Inaction - The merchant fails to respond to the pre-arbitration resulting in an automatic loss (ruling in favor of the cardholder)

-• Lost - The Card Brand ruled in favor of the cardholder & the funds that were deducted from the Merchant’s Actionstep Payments balance are credited to the cardholder (plus any additional Arbitration loss related fees are paid by the Merchant to the Card Brand)
+• Lost - The Card Brand ruled in favor of the cardholder & the funds that were deducted from the merchant’s Actionstep Payments balance are credited to the cardholder (plus any additional Arbitration loss related fees are paid by the merchant to the Card Brand)

 • Visa